 Applications are accepted on a rolling basis starting in January and ending by mid-April.
 Students are encouraged to apply as soon as possible as admission will be limited.

 As a Skyhawk Investment Group member,

 do we really manage "real money"?

 Simply, yes you do.
 You are part of a team of students that manage the Mary Herlihy Opportunity Fund.
-Each year the "Group" reviews the fund's Investment Policy Statement, makes all buy and sell decisions, and evaluates each others recommendations recommendations and modeling efforts.
+Each year the team reviews the fund's Investment Policy Statement, makes all buy and sell decisions, and evaluates each others recommendations and modeling efforts.